IndexNow: How Instant Indexing Works (and How to Set It Up) 2026

 • IndexNow tells participating search engines which URLs changed recently

-Think of the sitemap as your map, Search Console as your monitoring layer, and IndexNow as your push notification system.
+The best setup uses all three.
+Think of the sitemap as your URL map, Search Console as your monitoring layer, and IndexNow as your push notification system.

 Best practices for using IndexNow on a blog

-If you rewrite a major section, add a new FAQ block, strengthen the structure, or update important information, that should count as a resubmission event.
+Submit on meaningful updates.
+If you rewrite a major section, add a FAQ block, update pricing data, or restructure a guide, that counts as a resubmission event.
+Cosmetic fixes do not.

-IndexNow works better when it reinforces a healthy crawl system, not when it tries to substitute for one.
+Keep your sitemap current.
+IndexNow works best when it reinforces a healthy crawl system, not when it tries to substitute for one.

 Make sure technical SEO is correct before submission.
+A page submitted with broken canonicals, weak metadata, or unstable rendering gains little from faster discovery.

-What you should measure after enabling IndexNow
+What to measure after enabling IndexNow

-• Time from publish to first crawl
+• Time from publish to first crawl (visible in Bing Webmaster Tools)

 • Time from major update to recrawl

-• Coverage improvements in Search Console
+• Coverage improvements in Search Console for Bing

 You are not looking for magic.
 You are looking for tighter feedback loops.